 The Mavic Pro has loads of built-in intelligent flight modes to make your videos look even more epic.

 And most of them are super-easy to learn too.
-Just give youself a little space outside and play around.
-It only took me one or two tries each time, and you are good to go.
+Just give yourself a little space outside and play around.
+It only took me one or two tries each time, and I was good to go.

 There are a couple more like Follow Me (which is the old Active Track) and also a straight line back to you (Home Lock) and Waypoints (create a GPS track and it can re-follow it).

 So, this baby can do almost anything - either from the controller or with the help of these intelligent modes.
 Why not get a great shot with the help of the drone's internal computer :>

 The Mavic Pro operates almost always with GPS assistance.
 This helps it keep stable when it is flying (even hovering - wind almost does not shift this thing) and also know exactly where it is and has been.
 So, if something goes wrong, it can return to home very easily and safely.
 And with something like a drone, that is a feature you can't live without.

 The Mavic also has smart batteries, like all DJI products.
 So the charging and usage is controlled by the battery.
 This means it is safer and lasts longer.